langjam/jam0001/MarkSideways/samples/Tetris.md

 ### Overlay Transpose

+This transposes the current overlay matrix across the diagonal.

 ```
 for y = 0 till 4 {
     for x = y + 1 till 4 {